 7. In the case of equipment failure, malfunction or damage, the remedial action plan will be followed and alternate equipment will be obtained to complete trial requirements.
-A written description of the equipment failure or malfunction will be written on the Equipment Maintenance and Calibration form.
+A description of the equipment failure or malfunction will be entered on the paper or electronic Equipment Maintenance and Calibration Log.